Diary of a Madman (Lu Xun): Historical context

 The early 20th century marked a tumultuous time in Chinese history, marked by the fall of the Qing Dynasty as a result of the 1911 revolution and the start of the republican era China.
 During this time, both immense outcries against western imperialism as well as calls for greater democracy, adoption of western ideas and modernisation were rife among the general populace.
 Warlordism, regionalism and civil unrest dominated China.
-Political instability dominated the young yet fractured republic nominally led by Sun-Yat Sen and considerable debate existed about future political direction which the country should take.The massive ensuing social changes remarkably shifted the development of Chinese literature and formed the development of a linguistic system known as baihua.
+Political instability dominated the young yet fractured republic nominally led by Sun-Yat Sen and considerable debate existed about future political direction which the country should take.
+The massive ensuing social changes remarkably shifted the development of Chinese literature and formed the development of a linguistic system known as baihua.

-As a prominent intellectual and an important member of the May Fourth Movement, Lu is referred to as "the Father of Modern Chinese Literature", Lu Xun’s contribution to Chinese literature exhibited a radical change in Chinese language and style.
-Through his works, Lu demonstrated his pursuit of the objective of cultural change and the promotion modern literature.
+As a prominent intellectual and an important member of the May Fourth Movement, Lu is referred to as "the Father of Modern Chinese Literature", Lu Xun's contribution to Chinese literature exhibited a radical change in Chinese language and style.
+Through his works, Lu demonstrated his pursuit of the objective of cultural change and the promotion of modern literature.
 During the New Culture movement, the orthodox system of writing was replaced by the use of vernaculars.
 Through the adoption of a new literary writing style Lu Xun essentially founded modern Chinese literature.
 His anti-traditionalism and calls to break the hold of traditional Confucianism in Chinese society are reflected through his narratives.
-His most instrumental work: “Diary of a madman” reflects contemporary issues and social structure revolving around the society of republican era China post collapse of the Qing Dynasty.
+His most instrumental work, "Diary of a Madman", reflects contemporary issues and social structure revolving around the society of republican era China after the collapse of the Qing dynasty.
 At this time, Confucian values still influenced Chinese culture strongly with rules and social hierarchy being held as superior to the rights of the individual.